dcpedit/teeshirt/plover-hid-steno/README.md

 app/build/zephyr/zmk.uf2
 ```

-The precompiled binary can be used as well (`zmk.uf2`)
+If you're using a TeeShirt board, you can use my precompiled binary (`zmk.uf2`)

-After loading the firmware, you can test it with the following site:
+After loading the firmware, you can test it with the following website (by jthlim):
 https://lim.au/#/software/plover-hid

 ## Macs with Intel chip